 - 1. Section 4, Chapter 18615, Laws of Florida, Acts of 1937, as amended.
 These provisions are described in Exhibit E, Section A. - 2.
 Sections 175.071 and 185.06, Florida Statutes, provide investment guidelines and authorizations for firefighter and municipal police officers pension trust funds, respectively.
 These authorizations expanded upon the authorized classes of investments reflected in the 1937 Special Act of the Legislature, as amended.
 These provisions are described in Exhibit E, Section B. - 3.
 Section 22.04(b) of the City Charter (Chapter 92-341, Laws of Florida and Chapter 94 466, Laws of Florida), as amended.
 These provisions are described in Exhibit E, Section C. - 4.
-Section 112.661, Florida Statutes, enacted during the 2000 Legislative session (attached hereto as Exhibit C) provide guidelines for the general structure and content of written investment policies for Florida public retirement systems to be adopted by the Board of Pension Trustees and incorporate by reference certain limitations described in Section 215.47, Florida Statutes.
+Section 112.661, Florida Statutes, enacted during the 2000 Legislative session (attached hereto as Exhibit C) provide guidelines for the general structure and content of written investment policies for Florida public retirement systems to be adopted by the Board and incorporate by reference certain limitations described in Section 215.47, Florida Statutes.
 These limitations are described herein under Section V (C) and in Exhibit E, Section D. - 5.
 Section 121 of the City of Jacksonville Ordinance Code which governs the Police and Fire Pension Fund does not include a section on the "Investment of Funds" inasmuch as the references cited above effectively address this subject.
-However, in 2015 Section 121.116 was created to outline the investment authority of the PFPF Board of Trustees including authorized investments in alternative investments; Chapter 121 was amended to create: a new Financial Investment and Advisory Committee and new ethics, fiduciary responsibilities and best practices.
+However, in 2015 Section 121.116 was created to outline the investment authority of the Board including authorized investments in alternative investments; Chapter 121 was amended to create: a new Financial Investment and Advisory Committee and new ethics, fiduciary responsibilities and best practices.
 These provisions are described in Exhibit I. - 6.
-In the event of any conflict between this Investment Policy Statement and applicable Florida Statutes, Ordinances, governing law or judicial rulings, the conflicting Statutes, Ordinances, governing law or judicial rulings shall control.

-B. Oversight and Guidance.
+In the event of any conflict between this Investment Policy Statement and applicable Florida Statutes, Ordinances, governing law or judicial rulings, the conflicting Statutes, Ordinances, governing law or judicial rulings shall control. - B. Oversight and Guidance.

-The Board of Pension Trustees shall have the power to be the sole entity responsible for administering the Jacksonville Police and Fire Pension Fund.
-In accordance with these responsibilities, the Board of Pension Trustees provides investment oversight for the management of assets and development of the Statement of Investment Policy on behalf of the Police and Fire Pension Fund and its intended beneficiaries, for whose benefit the plan was created.
+The Board shall have the power to be the sole entity responsible for administering the Jacksonville Police and Fire Pension Fund.
+In accordance with these responsibilities, the Board provides investment oversight for the management of assets and development of this Policy on behalf of the Police and Fire Pension Fund and its intended beneficiaries, for whose benefit the plan was created.
 The intended beneficiaries include current active members, retirees, and their dependents.

-1. Police and Fire Pension Fund Board of Trustees members shall be deemed to be fiduciaries of the Police and Fire Pension Fund.
-Each member individually and the Board of Trustees as a whole shall be required to undergo periodically any and all fiduciary and ethical training required by the Board or by ordinance.
-Board of Trustee members shall comply with all requirements of state law with regard to annual public conflict disclosure statements required by members of other public agencies and boards.
-No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the Board of Trustees or a spouse, child or sibling of a member of the Board of Trustees shall directly or indirectly contract with or provide services for the investment of Police and Fire Pension Fund assets during the time of such member's service on the Board of Trustees or for two (2) years thereafter.
+1. Board members shall be deemed to be fiduciaries of the Police and Fire Pension Fund.
+Each member individually and the Board of Trustees as a whole shall be required to undergo periodically any and all fiduciary and ethical training required by the Board, statute or ordinance.
+Board members shall comply with all requirements of state law with regard to annual public conflict disclosure statements required by members of other public agencies and boards.
+No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the Board or a spouse, child or sibling of a member of the Board shall directly or indirectly contract with or provide services for the investment of Fund assets during the time of such member's service on the Board or for two (2) years thereafter.